 Wechsler (2008) noted that BT holds promise in the management of patients with asthma.
 Herth (2008) stated that a short-term increase in morbidity due to bronchoscopy is to be expected with BT.
 The author noted that further trials are needed to investigate the value of this method, particularly with regard to long-term effects.
 Jesudason (2009) stated that BT is a new treatment for refractory asthma.
 However, the mechanism of its effects is unclear.

 In a review on BT for the treatment of asthma, Martin and Pavord (2009) concluded that applying thermal energy to the airway in the form of BT results in the selective destruction of ASM; this is replaced by fibrous connective tissue.
 In early animal and human studies, this was associated with a reduction in objective measurements of asthma control, such as airway hyper-responsiveness (AHR).
-However, in the 2 published RCTs on this technique, there has been a failure to show improvements in AHR, although there have been significant improvements in more subjective measurements of asthma control.
+However, in the 2 published randomized controlled trials (RCTs) on this technique, there has been a failure to show improvements in AHR, although there have been significant improvements in more subjective measurements of asthma control.
 Neither trial was blinded, and concern remains about a significant placebo effect of the treatment.
 The Asthma Intervention Research 2 (AIR2) Trial, which is randomized and blinded with a sham treatment arm, has been designed to try to address these issues in more detail.

 In randomized sham-controlled clinical study of BT in patients with refractory asthma (AIR2 study), Castro et al (2010) reported a significant improvement in Asthma Quality of Life scores in patients treated with bronchial thermoplasty.
 However, subjects assigned to a sham procedure also experienced a significant improvement from baseline, such that the difference between subjects treated with BT versus subjects treated with a sham procedure was of questionable clinical significance.
 In this study funded by Asthmatx, Castro et al (2010) evaluated the effectiveness and safety of BT versus sham procedure in subjects with severe asthma who remain symptomatic despite treatment with high-dose inhaled corticosteroids and long-acting beta 2-agonists.
 In this study, 288 adult subjects were randomized to BT or sham control underwent three bronchoscopy procedures.
 Primary outcome was the difference in a Asthma Quality of Life Questionnaire (AQLQ) scores from baseline to average of 6, 9, and 12 months (integrated AQLQ).
 The AQLQ is a 7-point Likert scale, where a 0.5 change in score is considered the minimally important difference.
 Subjects assigned to BT had an average 1.35 +/- 1.10 improvement over baseline in integrated AQLQ score.
 However, subjects assigned to a sham procedure had an average 1.16 +/- 1.23 improvement over baseline.
 The 0.19 point difference between the BT and sham control group fell short of the cutoff of 0.5 points for a minimally important difference in the AQLQ.
 There were more respiratory adverse events in the BT group during the initial treatment period including an excess of hospitalizations.
 After the initial treatment period, there was a reduction in ER visits, but not in hospitalizations for the BT group compared to the sham group.